Rioters attack Canadian-owned mine in Mozambique

 Mozambique, one of the world’s poorest countries, is hoping to attract billions of dollars of investment to expand its oil, gas and mining industries after making major minerals discoveries in recent years.

-U.S. energy firm Anadarko (APC.N) and Italy’s Eni (ENI.MI) are close to making final decisions on gas projects that could bring in more than $30 billion in investment and make Mozambique one of the world’s top liquefied natural gas exporters.

-Reporting by Manuel Mucari; Writing by Joe Brock, editing by William Hardy
+U.S. energy firm Anadarko and Italy’s Eni are close to making final decisions on gas projects that could bring in more than $30 billion in investment and make Mozambique one of the world’s top liquefied natural gas exporters.
+(Reporting by Manuel Mucari; Writing by Joe Brock, editing by William Hardy)